Snowflake-Labs/lezer-snowsql/README.md

 ## Overview

-This is a PromQL grammar for the [lezer](https://lezer.codemirror.net/) parser system.
+This is a SnowSQL grammar for the [lezer](https://lezer.codemirror.net/) parser system.
 It is inspired by the initial grammar coming from [Prometheus](https://github.com/prometheus/prometheus/blob/master/promql/parser/generated_parser.y) written in yacc.